dbqt/QTTeleporter/README.md

 ### Customization
 If you want to customize the portals themselves, you can replace the models that are under QTTeleporter/WorldAnchor/Container/ContraintA/StationsA/ModelA (or B) with your own 3D model

+# Usage
+From the expression menu, you can drop either Portal A or Portal B.
+Any other user than yourself can sit on either portals, and when they get out of the station, they will be at the location of the other portal.

+# License
 Feel free to modify as you see fit, this is under MIT license.

+# Help
-If you have any questions, join the [Discord](https://discord.com/invite/kmdh6RQ) to ask me directly.
+If you have any questions, join the [Discord](https://discord.com/invite/kmdh6RQ).